Are your eyes frequently red, itchy, stingy, blurry or burning?

 Wait!
 Before You Run to Try Castor Oil…!

-(Read to the end of the article to know whether it can work for you too, the possible side effects and the only kind of Castor Oil to use to keep your eyes safe)
+(Read to the end of the article to know whether it can work for you too, and the possible side effects)

-Over time I’ve seen dozens, if not hundreds of people sharing their success with this home relief for dry eyes, so I can assure you – I’m not the only one.
+Over time I’ve seen dozens, if not hundreds of people sharing their success with this home relief for chronic dry eye, so I can assure you – I’m not the only one.

 Here’s one of the dozens of testimonials from the Earth Clinic Website, for instance: